koya-tofu/koya-public/README.md

 # koya-public
-Some stuffes I created may be uploaded
+Some stuffes I created may be uploaded.
+Feel free to use it.